lemmit/ActorsNet/README.md

 ### ActorsNet.SignalR
 Module that allows async calls between server and client.
-Contains script for creating ActorSystem proxy on the client-side and call server-side actors

 ### ActorsNet.JavascriptGenerator
 Generates factories for creating strongly typed messages (possibility to save generated js and use it for code completion instead of writing message type names by hand).

+### ActorsNet.{SignalR, JavaScriptGenerator}.Autofac
+Projects that contains initializer classes that can be used with Autofac IoC.

 ### ActorsNet.Web
 Example application, contains actor system creation code, initializers and example calls.

-### ActorsNet.{SignalR, JavaScriptGenerator}.Autofac
-Projects that contains initializer classes that can be used with Autofac IoC.
+Contains script for creating ActorSystem proxy on the client-side and call server-side actors [actorsnet.js]

+Change app.js to test communication with hand-written messages or generated ones.

 ## Examples